nestybox/sysbox-ee/docs/usage.md

 Docker has a configuration called [userns-remap](https://docs.docker.com/engine/security/userns-remap) that enables the Linux user namespace in containers.
 By default, userns-remap is disabled in Docker.

-Sysboxd works out-of-the-box with either configuration of Docker (i.e., with or without userns-remap enabled).
-No change to Sysboxd's configuration is needed either way.
+Sysbox works out-of-the-box with either configuration of Docker (i.e., with or without userns-remap enabled).
+No change to Sysbox's configuration is needed either way.

-However, Sysboxd works best with Docker userns-remap *disabled* (though this is supported by Sysboxd in a reduced number of distros, as described [here](../README.md#supported-linux-distros)).
+However, Sysbox works best with Docker userns-remap *disabled* (though this is supported by Sysbox in a reduced number of distros, as described [here](../README.md#supported-linux-distros)).

-The reason userns-remap disabled is preferred is that in this case Sysboxd will allocate exclusive user-ID and group-ID mappings for the system container's user namespace, thereby improving isolation between system containers.
+The reason userns-remap disabled is preferred is that in this case Sysbox will allocate exclusive user-ID and group-ID mappings for the system container's user namespace, thereby improving isolation between system containers.

-If on the other hand Docker userns-remap is enabled, then Docker chooses the user-ID and group-ID mappings for the container and Sysboxd honors these.
+If on the other hand Docker userns-remap is enabled, then Docker chooses the user-ID and group-ID mappings for the container and Sysbox honors these.
 However Docker currently has a limitation: it uses the same user-ID and group-ID mappings for all containers, thereby decreasing isolation between containers (i.e., if a process escapes the container, it may be able to access the filesystem